-The deliverable consists of maps showing the distribution of monthly and yearly temperature and precipitation normal values over the upper part of the Piave river catchment for six consecutive 10-year periods starting from 1951-1960.
+The deliverable consists of maps showing the distribution of monthly and yearly temperature normal values over Italy for six consecutive 10-year periods starting from 1951-1960.
 The spatial resolution is 30-arc-second.
-The temperature maps which are non included in ECLISE deliverable list, are included in order to fulfil a request of the user.

 1. Introduction

 Spatial climate data sets in digital form are currently in great demand and gridded estimates of monthly temperature and precipitation climatological normals are requested by a variety of models and decision support tools, such as those used in agriculture, engineering, hydrology, ecology and natural resource conservation (Daly et al., 2002; Daly, 2006).
 Beside the spatial distribution of the climatological normals, it is also important to describe the spatio-temporal behaviour of climate variability and change.
 Such information turns out to be fundamental within climate impact-related researches which may concern local scales such as, e.g., a winter resort or an experimental crop field.